modular-ml/wrapyfi/docs/usage.md

 * `WRAPYFI_ZEROMQ_PARAM_REQREP_PORT`: The parameter server request-reply port.
 Defaults to 5659 (**currently not supported**)
 * `WRAPYFI_ZEROMQ_PARAM_PUB_PORT`: The parameter server pub-socket port.
 Defaults to 5655 (**currently not supported**)
 * `WRAPYFI_ZEROMQ_PARAM_SUB_PORT`: The parameter server sub-socket port.
 Defaults to 5656 (**currently not supported**)
+* `WRAPYFI_WEBSOCKET_SOCKET_IP`: IP address of the socket.
+Defaults to "127.0.0.1"
+* `WRAPYFI_WEBSOCKET_SOCKET_PORT`: The socket port.
+Defaults to 5000
+* `WRAPYFI_WEBSOCKET_NAMESPACE`: The socket namespace.
+Defaults to "/"
+* `WRAPYFI_WEBSOCKET_MONITOR_LISTENER_SPAWN`: Either spawn the websocket monitor listener as a "process" or "thread".
+Defaults to "thread" which is the only supported option for now

 ROS and ROS 2 queue sizes can be set by: